 Multiplex qPCR allows detection of each product in a different fluorescent channel.
 A benefit of multiplexing is to be able to use multiple probes in one sample.
 Multiplexing also ensures there is minimal crosstalk between the fluorescent dye/probe used due to similar excitation or emission wavelengths.

 Multiplexing offers several advantages for investigators studying more than one target of interest.
 First, assaying multiple genes per PCR run saves both time and money, providing results more quickly while minimizing consumption of consumables, such as PCR tubes and plates.
 Additionally, more information is obtained per sample, which can be especially important when sample amounts are limited.
-Lastly, because RNA levels or gene copy numbers are compared directly within the same reaction, controls to account for pipetting differences between wells or plates are not required.
+Lastly, RNA levels or gene copy numbers are compared directly within the same reaction, we do not need controls (to account for pipetting differences between wells or plates).

 Additionally, the Cielo is designed to scan up to 6 individual fluorescent channels that covers most of the qPCR chemistry spectrum (Table 1) allowing you to choose from a variety of PCR probes and ensuring you are not limited to a select few.

 This is complemented by an individual-well scanning system, which reduces noise by eliminating the light scatter that can occur when a single light source is used to illuminate a full plate or multiple wells (Figure 2).
 Additionally, illumination and detection of individual wells improves data consistency across wells and experiments allowing for higher reproducibility.

 Looking for a full list of applications?